ToposInstitute/RelationalThinking-Book/chp2-dwd.md

 The moods will never become zero!
 Can you see why?

 :::

-[THE REST OF THE CHAPTER IS YET TO BE WRITTEN.]

 ### 2.4.2.
 Kiki and Bouba talking to each other